Shippable/docs/sources/ci/hipchat-notifications.md

 ##Setup

 Before you start, you will need to connect your Hipchat account with Shippable so we have the credentials to send notifications on your behalf.
-We do this through [Account Integrations](/platform/integration/overview/), so that any sensitive information is abstracted from your config file.
-Once you add an account integration, you can use it for all your projects without needing to add it again.
+We do this through [Integrations](/platform/integration/overview/), so that any sensitive information is abstracted from your config file.
+Once you add an integration, you can use it for all your projects without needing to add it again.

 There are 2 steps to add a Hipchat integration: Generating an API token for Hipchat, , and adding the token to your Shippable account.